-In the fiscal year under review, the Risk Management Committee continued evaluation and analysis of the assumed damage, assumed frequency, and control levels of risks surrounding the Group, specified important risks that should be addressed as a matter of priority, and designated departments responsible for dealing with risks, thereby enhancing the level of risk control.
+In the fiscal year under review, the Risk Management Committee continued evaluation and analysis of the assumed damage, assumed frequency, and control levels of risks surrounding the Group, specified important risks that should be addressed as a matter of priority, and designated departments responsible for dealing with risks, thereby working to improve the level of risk control.
 In addition, specific issues were deliberated at meetings of the five Working Groups under the Risk Management Committee, and these Working Groups are promoting activities aimed at reducing risk.

-In regard to compliance, the Working Group for Compliance, whose membership includes an external attorney, deliberates on Group-wide policies and measures.
+In terms of compliance, the Working Group for Compliance, whose membership includes Executive Officers, Audit Officers, and an external attorney, deliberates on Group-wide policies and measures.
 In addition, the Working Group for Compliance monitors execution of the activities of departments and Group companies from the viewpoint of compliance.

-In the fiscal year under review, the domestic internal reporting hotline, which was enhanced in March 2020, went into full-scale operation.
-The Company also promoted improvement and strengthening of the overseas helplines.
+In the fiscal year under review, the Company worked to improve the effectiveness of the domestic internal reporting hotline through promotion and awareness raising activities and also proceeded with the improvement and strengthening of the overseas helplines (local external helplines).
 These initiatives are designed to prevent fraud, improper behavior, and harassment and to detect any issues early and take action.
-In addition, the Company vigorously provided e-learning for employees and online training using video conferences, thereby developing employees' awareness of compliance.
+In addition, the Company vigorously provided training programs using online content and video conferences for employees and also conducted a compliance survey, which takes place once every three years, for all employees of domestic group companies.
+Based on the analysis of issues identified in the survey results, initiatives are underway to further improve the corporate culture.